freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-javascript-strings/66edc31c44f1b9c1d5c5ebca.md

 ---

-If the substring is found within the string, the method returns `true` otherwise, it returns and empty string.
+If the substring is found within the string, the method returns `true` otherwise, it returns an empty string.

 ---